Qi RPG

 Testimonials

 “There are so few teen social group opportunities in the greater Edmonton area facilitated by skilled clinicians.
 Qi RPG was truly perfect for Nathan, and was just what kids with his learning profile need — a fun, safe, facilitated environment in a natural community setting where he can practice skills in an area of interest for him.
-He’s loved the bit of Dungeons and Dragons that he’s played, but not knowing anything about it or similar role playing games myself, Qi RPG was also an opportunity for me to know that he was safe, learning something, and having fun all at the same time.
+He’s loved the bit of Dungeons and Dragons that he’s played, but not knowing anything about it or similar role-playing games myself, Qi RPG was also an opportunity for me to know that he was safe, learning something, and having fun all at the same time.
 Connor and Cat are a dynamic duo, and we look forward to future opportunities to participate in Qi RPG!
 Thank you again!”